suodrazah/kiosk/README.md

 * **Automatic disabling of system keys and a hotkeys for keyboard + mouse option**
 * **Automatic installation of useful chrome extensions - auto refresh, ublock origins, disable tabs and popups, etc**
 * **Alsamixer WebUI**
+* **Realtime unidirectional delta sync tmpfs for a more responsive user experience e,g, wp-content/cache and nginx/www**